aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 built-in support for embedding a [Typebot](https://typebot.io) conversation directly.
 The separate `mhtp-typebot-chat` plugin is no longer required.

+The embed uses `https://typebot.io/` by default.
+You can adjust the base URL by hooking into the `mhtp_typebot_embed_base` filter if your Typebot instance uses a different domain, such as `https://embed.typebot.io/`.

 ## Description
 MHTP Chat Interface is a WordPress plugin that provides a chat interface for experts with WooCommerce integration.
 This plugin allows users to chat with experts who are set up as WooCommerce products.